Arceveti/SM64-v2/README.md

 - Almost all unused code/data from the Goddard folder is removed (Arceveti)
 - find_floor only checks static surfaces when checking for rooms (Arceveti)
 - Some unecessary find_floor (collision) checks are removed (Arceveti)
+- Optimized some models to use the expanded vertex buffer in newer f3d versions (Arceveti)
 - Optimized DDD Bowser's Submarine collision model (Arceveti)
 - Many stubbed/unused/duplicate functions/variables are removed (Arceveti)
 - More particles use OBJ_LIST_UNIMPORTANT so they can be unloaded when needed (Arceveti) *